Tongan Kava Ceremony-Taumafa Kava: Procedure

-Contemporary and Political Use
+Contemporary and political use

-The Taumafa Kava ceremony, in its current form, takes its form from the Tuʻi Tonga's kava ceremony, formerly known as the fulitaunga, which is the ceremony established by Lō’au.
-There are differences however between the fulitaunga and the Taumafa Kava as used by the Tuʻi Kanokupolu.
+The Taumafa Kava ceremony, in its current form, takes its form from the Tuʻi Tonga's kava ceremony, formerly known as the fulitaunga, which is the ceremony established by Lōʻau.
+There are differences, however, between the fulitaunga and the Taumafa Kava as used by the Tuʻi Kanokupolu.
 The differences reflect the status of the Tuʻi Kanokupolu in relation to the Tuʻi Tonga.
-The Tuʻi Tonga once sat with back facing the East during the kava ceremony as he was seen to be the "sun" of the world.
-The Tuʻi Kanokupolu however sits with back facing West, as the traditional seat of power of the Tuʻi Kanokupolu was in the Western, Hihifo, district of Tonga, in the village of Kanokupolu.
-Aesthetic changes have occurred as well such as the kava cup of today made out of coconut shell was once a plantain leaf folded to hold the kava.
-Also, the tāno’a's hanger once faced the Tuʻi Tonga and divided the ‘alofi into two "hemispheres".
-These hemispheres were separated by a rope extending from the bowl to the Tuʻi Tonga along with two other kafa, sennit ropes extending to the two matāpule, whereas today the hanger faces the kava mixer.
+The Tuʻi Tonga once sat with back facing the east during the kava ceremony as he was seen to be the "sun" of the world.
+The Tuʻi Kanokupolu, however, sits with back facing west, as the traditional seat of power of the Tuʻi Kanokupolu was in the western Hihifo district of Tonga, in the village of Kanokupolu.
+Aesthetic changes have occurred as well, such as the kava cup of today made out of coconut shell was once a plantain leaf folded to hold the kava.
+Also, the tānoʻas hanger once faced the Tuʻi Tonga and divided the ʻalofi into two "hemispheres".
+These hemispheres were separated by a rope extending from the bowl to the Tuʻi Tonga along with two other kafa (sennit ropes) extending to the two matāpule, whereas today the hanger faces the kava mixer.